Isaac25silva/Driver-UM7/README.md

 ###Compile (linux)

 To compile execute the command on directory:
-*cmake CMakeLists.txt
+$ cmake CMakeLists.txt
-*make all
+$ make all

 ###Execute

 To execute:
-./imu
+$ ./imu

-The port address of the UM7 is "/dev/ttyUSB0", you can change the address in the file imu.cpp
+The port address of the UM7 is "*/dev/ttyUSB0*", you can change the address in the file *imu.cpp*.

 Ubuntu Build Notes
 ==================
 apt-get should have these

 Boost library dependencies:
-sudo apt-get install libboost-all-dev
+$ sudo apt-get install libboost-all-dev

-If you need install serial.h
+**If you need install serial.h**
-To install serial.h execute the commands on serial folder (first remove the build's folder): mkdir build cd build cmake .. make sudo make install
+To install *serial.h* execute the commands on serial folder (first remove the build folder):
+$ mkdir build
+$ cd build
+$ cmake ..
+$ make
+$ sudo make install